2022IsHere/Embedded-linux/lab8/Readme.md

 ```
 Status should contain states <b>loaded, enabled, running</b>

-You should be able to see the default placeholder page with browser at raspi IP:  http://xx.xx.xx.xx
+You should be able to see the default placeholder page with browser at your raspi IP:  http://xx.xx.xx.xx
 Note that this must be http, so if browser forces to use https there will be no connection.

-QUESTION #1: From the VM, get default page content to file using ``curl http://x.x.x.x > result1.html``, put it into lab8/results repo path, commit and push.
+QUESTION 1: From the VM, get default page content to file using ``curl http://x.x.x.x > placeholderpage.html``, put it into lab8/results repo path, commit and push.
+Note that the placeholder page contains relevant information for setting up the service, so you might want to look at it later as well.

 If you have problems here, jump to [troubleshooting](#troubleshooting)